 In the name of the Lord.
 In the time of pope Leo IV when emperor Charlemagne was emperor, at that time when Saint Peter's Basilica was taken by the Saracens, when finally, the whole world was confused, all of Gaul came with king Charles to protect her.
 When a few died fighting with the Lord's war against the Lord's enemies and were buried in a crypt next to Nero's palace, pope Leo and Charlemagne in honour of archangel Michael built a church above them.
 When all this was done, the king went to Apulia and submitted it to Saint Peter and Rome.
 At the same time, when the army returned to Gaul, three soldiers from Frisia, Ilderado from Groningen, Leomot from Stavoren and Hiaro and the maidservant of the lord Celdui from Slinga, found the body of Saint Magnus in the place called Fondi.
 When they found this, they decided to carry it to their region and bury it there, but with the help of God's will they could not carry [the body] any further after they had come close to Sutri.
 They were frightened two or three times and warned in a dream, they returned to Rome and brought the body with them.
 Because of their devotion [the pope] allowed them to separate part of his arm from the body.
 The other parts, however, remained in the above crypt above which, as stated, a church was already built.
 Then they decided that every year a very great gift would be given, namely three hundred marks of silver for the redemption of themselves and for those who rested there, so that for ever rich or poor would stay in the aforementioned basilica of the archangel and church of Saint Magnus in the hospital they built next to it, if they came from their regions.
 That is why it is clear to all of us and to everyone else that if they try to break this decision, they must know that they will be condemned and cursed forever and will be bound by the anathema of the aforementioned pope with shackles in hell and sit together with the devil unless they come to their senses, and will be miserable, poor and scattered in this life, and will be nullified from the book of heavenly life and expelled from the Kingdom of Christ.
 For those who confirm and favour this decree etc. blessed by Christ and may they enjoy the joys of both lives.
 Amen.

 The dating of the inscription is not very precise.
-The inscription itself talks about Charlemagne and pope Leo IV, and the time the Saint Peter’s Basilica was sacked by the Saracens.
-That points to the year 848, when the Saraceni attacked Rome and were defeated by Germanic armies, including the Frisians.
+The inscription itself talks about Charlemagne and Pope Leo IV, and the time the Saint Peter’s Basilica was sacked by the Saracens.
+That points to the year 848, when the Saraceni attacked Rome and were defeated by Germanic armies, including Frisians.
 In that same year, the Saracens were chased all the way south to Apulia.
 Charlemagne (747-814), however, could not be part of this history, since he was already dead by the time Leo IV was pope (847-855).
-Besides, if 848 is indeed the correct year of the story, it means pope Leo was dead by then too.
+Besides, if 848 is indeed the correct year of the story, it means Pope Leo was dead too by then.

 Anyhow, based on the ‘financial’ passages of this inscription concerning the annual payments to keep the dead from eternal damnation, scholars date the inscription itself the first quarter of the eleventh century (Noomen 1989).
-Others, however, date it around 1300 based linguistic aspects (Stellingwerf 2007).
 Thus the inscription is testifying about events that took place at least two centuries before.
+Others, however, date it around 1300 based on linguistic aspects (Stellingwerf 2007).

-So, now we have the ingredients: Saint Magnus, Frisians in Rome, Charlemagne, fighting against the Saracens, and archangel Michael.
+So, now we have the ingredients: Saint Magnus, Frisians in Rome, Charlemagne, fighting against the Saracens, and Archangel Michael.
 Take a blender and press on button 3 for a maximum effect to create the saga of the Frisian Freedom.
 Or as they said back then: 'fry ende freesk' (free and Frisian), or 'fry freesk' (free Frisian), a slogan dating back to the eleventh century (Vries 2012).
+At the same time, a quite universal motto.
+Motto of the State of New Hampshire (USA) is: 'Live free or die'.

-Note that besides Saint Magnus and archangel Michael, another Catholic deity was identified with the Frisian Freedom and the battles against the counts of Holland in the Late Middle Ages.
+Note that besides Saint Magnus and Archangel Michael, another Catholic deity was identified with the Frisian Freedom and the battles against the counts of Holland in the Late Middle Ages.
 This was Mary, the queen in heaven and lady of distress.
-Especially in sealand Westergo, Lady Mary was the symbol of an independent tota Frisia (Mulder-Bakker & Van Beek 2021).
-Find more in our post The Abbey of Egmond and the Rise of the Gerulfing Dynasty.
+Especially in Sealand Westergo in the province of Friesland, Lady Mary was the symbol of an independent tota Frisia (Mulder-Bakker & Van Beek 2021).
+Find more in our blog post The Abbey of Egmond and the Rise of the Gerulfing Dynasty.
+Lady Mary is also depicted on the grand seal of the Treaty of the Upstalsboom.
+A seal believed to have been created by the monastery of Ihlow near Aurich (Dirks 2023).

 This is the smoothie you get